-- The law relating to limitation, breach of duty (negligence and statutory) and causation. - Company law and TUPE as it relates to tracing current, parent and predecessor companies. - Employment law relating to the status of an individual as an employee or selfemployed contractor. - Insurance law, including enforcement. - Coronial law.
+- The law relating to limitation, breach of duty (negligence and statutory) and causation - Company law and TUPE as it relates to tracing current, parent and predecessor companies. - Employment law relating to the status of an individual as an employee or selfemployed contractor. - Insurance law, including enforcement. - Fatal Accident Inquiries procedure.